Category: Uncategorized

 The below Parliamentary question was asked by Michael Dugher on 2014-06-10.

-To ask the Prime Minister, if he will publish in full the scope of the Cabinet Secretary’s review of the release of correspondence between Ministers relating to prevention of extremism.
+To ask the Prime Minister, if he will publish the review by the Cabinet Secretary of the release of correspondence between Ministers relating to prevention of extremism.

 Mr David Cameron